P-p-H-d/mlib/README.md

 ##### size\_t name\_capacity(const name\_t container)

-Return the capacity of the container, i.e. the maximum number of elements supported by the container before a reserve operation is needed to accomodate new elements.
+Return the capacity of the container, i.e. the maximum number of elements supported by the container before a reserve operation is needed to accommodate new elements.

 ##### void name\_resize(name\_t container, size\_t size)